GMS Counseling » GMS Surveys and Screeners

 GMS Surveys and Screeners

-Our goal is to be proactive in finding students who may need support and offering them intervention via evidence based group counseling.
+The Grafton Middle School Counseling Departments goal is to be proactive in finding students who may need support and offering them intervention via evidence based group counseling.
+Please note that the surveys and screeners given to students are not diagnostic.

 1. GAD7 - Universal grade 7 screening for anxiety.
 We will be giving the GAD to all grade 7 students who have not been opted out this year.
 If students qualify, they will be offered an 8 week CBT (Cognitive Behavioral Therapy) group intervention with parent/guardian approval.